telerik/winforms-docs/chart/advanced-topics/open-a-webpage-in-response-to-a-click.md

 ##

-To open a web page in response to a click of an item, you can use the [ActiveRegion]({%slug winforms/chart-(obsolete)/advanced-topics/activeregions-and-showing-tooltips%}) __Url__ property and the RadChart.Click event, whose ChartClickEventArgs contains the item clicked:#_[C#] Open a web page in responce to a click_
+To open a web page in response to a click of an item, you can use the [ActiveRegion]({%slug winforms/chart/advanced-topics/activeregions-and-showing-tooltips%}) __Url__ property and the RadChart.Click event, whose ChartClickEventArgs contains the item clicked:

 {{source=..\SamplesCS\Chart\OpenAWebPageInResponceToAClick.cs region=openAWebPage}}
 {{source=..\SamplesVB\Chart\OpenAWebPageInResponceToAClick.vb region=openAWebPage}}